To take part in this exciting game, Scouts need:

 John suggests to find a high point on the island to have radio coverage.
 He studies the map and finds a nice spot at 25151725, point D. Let’s go.
 After a long walk (how far?), Sinbad and John arrive at the high point D. Here they find an old smugglers cabin.
 John remembers he has been here before and there should be an old computer inside.

 Now all John needs are the special ring settings for the Enigma app.
 John pushes the settings button in the App.
 Aha, there it is, his favourite Thin B setting.
-But what about the ring settings.
+John knows the wheel numbers should be beta, I, II and III always.
+He was also warned by BIV to leave the plug board pairs empty, as that would mess up any coded message.
+But what about the ring settings?
 Wooh, how to get those?
 BIV did not gave him any clue for that.
 Nor did Sinbad.
 John has to sit down and think.
 He nervously fiddles around his radio buttons.
 Would the radio help?

 So, now what?
 Sinbad suggest that the letters he received by radio must have something to do with finding the logbook.
 Of course, this must be it !
 The letters from Sinbad’s boat need to be decoded!
 They may then lead to the logbook!
 “Why didn’t I think of this before”, says John.
 John now enters the four letters of group Y from Sinbad that he had written down in his notebook into the Enigma App.
 The Enigma machine gives him four new letters.
 John carefully notes down these new letters and he notes them as group X.